-Studio School plans to be at the forefront of bringing ESL speakers to Hollywood and teaching the skills necessary to reach a broader global audience.
-Cultural diversity is important to us-we welcome students that speak English as their second language.
+Cultural diversity is important to Studio School - we welcome students that speak English as their second language.
 Studio School does not currently offer on-campus English as a Second Language (ESL).
 All instruction takes place in English.
 Proof of English Language Proficiency is required of all students whose native language is not English.
 Language verification is not required if you graduated from a school in the U.S., UK, Australia or Canada (except Quebec).
-You may either submit TOEFL scores, IELTS Scores or, you may submit certification of English Language Studies.
+You may either submit TOEFL scores, IELTS Scores, or you may submit certification of English Language Studies.
 Please note the Institutional TOEFL is not acceptable.
 Our school TOEFL code is 7616.

-NON-DEGREE PROGRAM LENGTH
+Minimu um Score

-ITEP 3.7 itepexam.com
+ITEP 3.7 Itepexam.com

-TOEFL INTERNET 79 ets.org
+TOEFL Internet 79 ets.org

-TOEFL PAPER 550 ets.org
+TOEFL Paper 550 ets.org

-IELTS 6.0 lets.org
+IELTS 6.0 ielts.org

-TOEIC 6.0 ets.orG/toeic
+TOEIC 6.0 ets.org/toeic

 Scores are available as early as 15 business days from the date of testing.
-The TOEFL/IELTS requirement may be waived for applicants who have earned a four-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, or South Africa.
-For more information about international students, see Studio School Student Handbook.
+The TOEFL/IELTS requirement may be waived for applicants who have earned a four-year degree from a U.S. College or Universit, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, or South Africa.